jared-desjardins/LI/_docs/index.md

 ***

 Please use the lefthand menu to navigate to each section of this paper.
 Footnotes are hyperlinked throughout, and at the bottom of each page are forward and backward buttons, which will progress (or regress) to the next (prior) section.
-Alternatively, a .pdf of this paper is available [**here**](http://jared-desjardins.github.io/LI/files/synthesis-desjardins.pdf), or at the link at the top of this page.
+Alternatively, a pdf of this paper is available [**here**](http://jared-desjardins.github.io/LI/files/synthesis-desjardins.pdf), or at the link at the top of this page.